MyFitnessPal vs MyNetDiary: Features, Database & Accuracy Compared

 MyFitnessPal's free tier covers basic calorie and macro tracking but has notable restrictions.
 Barcode scanning, custom macro goals, and ad removal all require a premium subscription ($79.99/year).
 The premium version at the Premium+ level ($99.99/year) adds the Meal Planner with grocery delivery integration — a genuine convenience for meal preppers.

 The free version already includes barcode scanning, macro tracking, 108 nutrients, voice logging, a shopping list, community features, and no ads.
-A premium subscription to Premium ($59.99/year) adds AI meal scanning, intermittent fasting, meal plans, custom trackers, and more.
-Premium Plus ($99.99/year) adds AI Coach, restaurant menu scanning, and Professional Connect.
-Its mid-tier Premium is $20/year less than MyFitnessPal’s and includes more features.
+A premium subscription to Premium ($59.99/year) adds meal scanning, intermittent fasting, meal plans, custom trackers, and more.
+Premium Plus ($99.99/year) adds AI Coach, AI Suggest Meals, restaurant menu scanning, and Professional Connect.
+At $59.99/year, the mid-tier Premium is $20/year less than MyFitnessPal's — and includes more features.

 MyFitnessPal’s size advantage (20M items) comes with a verification trade-off.
 Because most entries are crowdsourced, the burden of choosing the correct entry often falls on the user.
 This is one of the most common complaints in user reviews of the app.
 MyNetDiary’s 2M+ verified food items are staff-verified against USDA and NCC laboratory data, updated daily.
 Research consistently links more frequent dietary self-monitoring to better weight-loss outcomes — which makes database verification more than a technical detail.
 You pick the first matching result and move on.
 In a direct MyNetDiary vs MyFitnessPal comparison of logging accuracy and speed, the verification-first approach leads to fewer errors and significantly faster workflows in our testing.